AppGharage/Epay-Support/docs/developers/README.md

 Get up and running with our webhook driven service and start your integration.
 Integrating Epay into your app or website can begin as soon as you [Create an Account](https://epaygh.com/register), requiring only three steps;
 1. [Configure your Webhook](/developers/#configuring-your-webhooks-settings) to receive webhook notifications through the specified endpoint
-2. [Connect your payment page](/developers/#connecting-your-payment-page) so you can tak payments from your customers directly into your Epay wallet
+2. [Connect your payment page](/developers/#connecting-your-payment-page) so you can take payments from your customers directly into your Epay wallet
-3. [Recieve and Handle Webhook Notifications](/developers/#recieving-a-webhook-notification) to confirm payment transctions and fulfill purchases
+3. [Receive and Handle Webhook Notifications](/developers/#recieving-a-webhook-notification) to confirm payment transactions and fulfill purchases

 ## Configuring your Webhooks Settings